bcornelusse/ELEC0447-analysis-power-systems/lecture6.md

 - This is the basic principle behind automatic voltage regulation
 - Devices called "synchronous condensers" are synchronous machines used solely for voltage regulation (they consume active power from the grid).

 ---

-## Power balance

-*From VCT*

-Try to give intuition,

----

-## power balance of stator

-$p\_{r\rightarrow s} = 3 P + p\_{Js}$

-Mechanical power converted in electrical power + Joule losses of the stator

----

-## power balance of rotor

-Mechanical power + field current.

-- In steady state, the power entering the field winding is dissipated in Joule losses !
- - magnetizes the rotor
-- all mechanical power transfered to the stator

----